DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-personal-statement.md

 You can get help with your personal statement from our [teacher training advisers](/teacher-training-advisers).
 They have years of teaching experience and can give you free, one-to-one support by phone, text, or email.

 Advisers can also help you understand more about what teaching is really like, which can help improve your application.

-They know the application process inside out and can help maximise your chances of getting on the course you want.